-- Perform the controlled act of psychotherapy once it is in effect (January 1, 2020).
+- Perform the controlled act of psychotherapy.

 Resignation and Quality Assurance

-Former members, who resigned at any point during a Quality Assurance review process, including the Professional Development tool review and Peer and Practice Review, should expect to resume these processes in the event of re-registration with the College.
+Former registrants, who resigned at any point during a Quality Assurance review process, including the Professional Development tool review and Peer and Practice Review, should expect to resume these processes in the event of re-registration with the College.

 Resignation and Outstanding Investigations